 - Are we behind or ahead of schedule ?

 - Are we over or under budget ?

 Are the planned and actual figures enough to indicate cost and schedule performance ?.
 Making simple planned and actual value calculations does not give proper answers to the questions.
-Budgeted cost of worked performed” or BCWP is required to to understand how well the project is doing or performing relative to its original plans.
+Budgeted cost of worked performed” or BCWP is needed to recognize how well the project is performing relative to its original plans.

-According to the Association for Project Management, Earned value management is a project control process based on a structured approach to planning, cost collection and performance measurement .
+Simply put, Earned value management is a project control system based on planning, cost control and performance measurement practices.

-Basically, Earned Value Management EVM techniqe uses three key metrics: planned value, actual cost, and the Earned Value (EV).
+Basically, this techniqe uses three key metrics: planned value, actual cost, and the Earned Value (EV).
 Below figure illustrates the key metrics of Earned Value.